 Colleen Kennedy, Ph.D.

-I received my Ph.D. in Clinical Psychology, with a subspecialty in Neuropsychology, in 1999 from MCP Hahnemann University (currently Drexel University).
+I received my Ph.D. in Clinical Psychology, with a subspecialty in Neuropsychology, in 1999 from Drexel University (formerly Hahnemann University).
 I completed my predoctoral internship at the Long Beach VA Healthcare System and a two-year postdoctoral residency, specializing in trauma, at the San Diego VA Healthcare System.

 After working in the field of psychology for several years, I started a family and became a stay-at-home mom.
 During that time, I volunteered for nearly a decade as a Court Appointed Special Advocate (CASA), advocating for the physical, emotional, and educational needs of kids in foster care.